The Tree Pipit (Anthus trivialis): The Parachuting Songster of the Treetops

 Tree Pipit vs. Meadow Pipit: The Definitive Guide

-The Meadow Pipit is the Tree Pipit's closest and most common relative, and they are frequently confused.
-Habitat is your best clue, but here are the key differences.
+The Meadow Pipit is the Tree Pipit's closest and most common lookalike, and they are frequently confused.
+Habitat is your best clue, but here are the key visual and behavioral differences.

-The Tree Pipit is a summer migrant, spending the winter in sub-Saharan Africa.
+The Tree Pipit is a summer migrant, spending the winter in sub-Saharan Africa and India.
 It requires a specific habitat of open ground for nesting and foraging, combined with prominent perches like trees or poles for its song display.
 They nest on the ground, well-hidden in vegetation, laying 4-6 eggs.
 Their diet consists almost entirely of insects and other small invertebrates.

 Conservation Status